StructuralGenomicsConsortium/CNP1-PKIS-5/README.md

 Current scientific status of the project is on the [wiki](https://github.com/mattodd/SGC_Sandbox/wiki) (you can always find the relevant tab above).
 The current version of the research paper describing this project is at [https://tinyurl.com/SGC-CNP1](https://docs.google.com/document/d/1G9Ybu5IfIEHgj1MTfXzuZN4CTvBU90c-bJXajRnBpxU/edit?usp=sharing) and is a great place to start if you're new to all this.

 Some humans involved in this CNP:
 Professor David Drewry, University of North Carolina Chapel Hill.
-Original discoverer of the molecule
+Original discoverer of the molecule.
-Professor Matthew Todd, University College London and Head of Chemistry Networks at the SGC
+Professor Matthew Todd, University College London and Head of Chemistry Networks at the SGC.
-Dr X, Company X, Industry Mentor for the SGC CNP001
+Dr X, Company X, Industry Mentor for SGC-CNP1
 XYZ is the "James Murray" Student Coordinator.